Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Tara O'Connell - Head of Education Program, UNICEF Vietnam - said that this is a specific initiative of the Vietnamese Ministry of Education and Training to implement the direction of General Secretary To Lam on promoting innovation, digital transformation and AI application in all fields, especially in education, to improve the quality of learning and develop skills for all learners.

-Ms. Tara O'Connell affirmed that UNICEF Vietnam is committed to supporting the development of an AI strategy in education by 2035, as well as digital competency frameworks and AI competency frameworks for Vietnamese teachers and students, widely applied nationwide.
+Ms. Tara O'Connell affirmed that UNICEF Vietnam is committed to supporting the development of an AI strategy in education until 2035, as well as digital competency frameworks and AI competency frameworks for Vietnamese teachers and students, widely applied nationwide.

 UNICEF will promote initiatives that use AI tools to reduce the burden on teachers, giving them more time and tools to do what they do best: inspiring children to learn; and support expanding partnerships between the Ministry of Education and Training and businesses in the field of educational technology.